 There were eight of us, including myself, as we entered the prison and were escorted to the chapel to wait for the inmates to be to brought in.
 There was a delay, so I began a conversation with a sister who was the only female in the group.
-I soon realized that this lady was Spirit-filled, and we were having a great conversation!
+I soon realized that this lady was Spirit-filled, and we were having a great conversation together!
 When the inmates arrived, the group leader instructed us to break down into pairs and spread out in the Sanctuary.
 Merlyn immediately said, “Michael is coming with me!”
 We went to our spot and were joined by a handful of inmates, and I thought to myself, being totally unfamiliar with this setting, that I would just kind of lay back and observe what Merlyn does and learn from her.
-After an opening prayer, an inmate immediately looked at me and said, “What do you have to say to us?”
+After an opening prayer, an inmate immediately looked directly at me and said, “What do you have to say to us?”
 So much for laying back and observing!
 I silently called on the Lord for help, and was led by the Spirit to speak out of 1 John 3:1…which was part of the book I had just written.
 As I was speaking, I realized I was anointed, and commented to the Lord, “Whoa, Lord…this is not me; this is You!”
-As I continued speaking, I could see that Merlyn was just sitting there, contentedly watching and smiling.
+As I continued speaking, I could see that Merlyn was just sitting there, contentedly watching and smiling, enjoying it all.
 After our time was over and the inmates left the chapel, Merlyn’s countenance was all lit up as she said to me, “I have been asking the Lord for months to send someone like you to our ministry; you are an answer to prayer!”
-As I was leaving Brooklyn House to go home, the Lord started speaking for the seventh time, “Are you sure yet?”
-Before He could finish, I replied, “Yes Lord, I am sure!”
+As I was leaving Brooklyn House to go home, the Lord started speaking for the seventh time, “Are you sure yet?“ Before He could finish, I replied, “Yes Lord, I am sure!”
 Hallelujah!